 What the Facebook outage tells us is not that we need more competition in social media; it tells us that we need more regulation.
 That Facebook is a public utility and if it does not voluntarily pour resources into service quality, as public utilities do, then we must force it to do that.

-Indeed, the only rationality about antitrust in this context is that the anger that drives it makes it a credible threat in spite of its unreason, rather the way that the likelihood that a thug will kill you for the slightest offense—and hence do time, quite irrationally, over nothing—puts you on your best behavior around him.
+Indeed, the only rationality about antitrust intervention against a natural monopoly like Facebook is that the anger that drives the intervention makes it a credible threat in spite of its unreason, rather the way that the likelihood that a thug will kill you for the slightest offense—and hence do time, quite irrationally, over nothing—puts you on your best behavior around him.
 Antitrust intimidates.
 The FTC intimidates.
 Vestager intimidates.
-That doesn’t make it rational, but it does make it useful.
+That doesn’t make them rational in this context, but it does make them useful.

 But is competition really irrational here?
 What about interoperability?
-Yes, of course we could make Facebook interoperable with other social media platforms, enabling us to take our data with us and so to switch with ease and even to use one social media platform to interact with users of other platforms, allowing us to keep all of our social media friends without having to submit to a single monopoly social media provider.
+Yes, of course we could make Facebook interoperable with other social media platforms.
+And that would enable us to use one platform to interact with users of other platforms, allowing us to keep all of our social media friends without having to submit to a single monopoly social media provider.

-But think, please, about where this takes us: back to the Internet.
+But think, please, about where that would take us: back to the Internet.

 The decentralized communications system in which everyone is supposed to own their own server, which sometimes works and sometimes crashes, or rent space on someone else’s, which also sometimes works and sometimes not.
 And there is some standard-setting body out there promulgating protocols governing communication between these servers, the rules of which are voluntary and sometimes followed and sometimes not followed, enabling the servers sometimes to talk and sometimes not to talk.

-It is the world of the bug, of feeling proud that, after 27 hours of hacking around and reading message boards, or repeated calls to IT, you finally got it to work.
+It is the world of the bug, of feeling proud that, after five hours of hacking around and reading message boards, or repeated calls to IT, you finally got it to work.

-It is the world in which the only reliable, stable mode of human interaction was: email.
+It is the world in which the only reliable, stable mode of digital interaction was: email.

 And even that wasn’t all that reliable, because it was the target of avalanches and avalanches of spam, itself a bug of decentralized networking that was only really solved, and then still imperfectly, by the centralization of email service under a single roof—Gmail—enabling a single artificial intelligence to learn to identify and filter the spam effectively.